mohamed-cisse/CryptoWallet/readme.txt

 Tests

     Unit Tests: Located in src/test/java.
-Use JUnit 5 and Mockito for testing service and controller layers.
+Use JUnit 5 and Mockito for testing the service layer.
     Run Tests:

     mvn test